Bhavanasiri2/Project-Priority-Matrix/README.md

-# Project-Priority-Matrix
+# Project Priority Matrix

-Project Priority Matrix to evaluate project feasibility and impact.
+This repository contains the Project Priority Matrix used to evaluate and prioritize projects based on feasibility, impact, and size.

+## File Details
+- **ProjectPriorityMatrix.xlsx**: Excel sheet with project priority data visualized as a bubble chart.